Stress is an inevitable part of life.

 What Makes a Brain Healthy and Happy?

-The health and happiness of our brain are our influenced by multiple interacting factors including biology, the world around us, and our thoughts, feelings and mindset.
+The health and happiness of our brain are influenced by multiple interacting factors including our biology, the world around us, other people, and our thoughts, feelings and mindset.

 One useful way to understand how our brain is influenced by so many complex factors is using the Bottom-Up, Outside-In, Top-Down Model of Brain Health.